 A lot of change was happening while things weren’t at their most stable within the department.

 At about that time, the company’s CEO, Scott Murphy, attended a conference.
-Murphy and Ebelt had already read and talked about employee engagement, so a presentation by Emplify got them both fired up.
+Murphy and Ebelt had already read and talked about employee engagement, so a presentation by 15five got them both fired up.
 Selling it to the company’s leadership was a little more daunting.

 “We had some pretty strong critics that first time we broached the idea,” Ebelt said.
 “We’re engineers and scientists; we like to be able to use a formula to prove just about everything, and employee engagement was soft and squishy.
-The science that Emplify brings in was appealing.
+The science that 15five brings in was appealing.
 I’m a people person, but for my engineers, they need the science.”